Blacksuan19/structx/docs/examples.md

             }
           ],
           "default": null,
-          "description": "Description of the significance of the timestamp (e.g., creation time, update time, resolution time).", "title": "Significance"
+          "description": "The context or significance of the additional timestamp.", "title": "Significance"
         }
       },
-      "title": "IncidentTimestampadditional_timestampsItem",
+      "title": "IncidentTimestampExtractionadditional_timestampsItem",
       "type": "object"
     }
   },
-  "description": "Schema for extracting incident date and time information along with additional timestamps and their significance.", "properties": {
+  "description": "Schema for extracting incident timestamps and their significance from reports.", "properties": {
-    "main_incident_date_time": {
+    "main_incident_datetime": {
       "anyOf": [
         {
           "format": "date-time",